 - All of our packages include pre-anesthetic examination, pre-operative bloodwork, IV catheter and warmed electrolyte fluids, circulating air heating blanket, pre-and postoperative pain control, inhalant anesthesia, and complete monitoring throughout surgery and the recovery period.

 - All of our packages include a recheck visit 10 days after surgery to assess healing and remove sutures if present.
 You will be given detailed aftercare instructions when your pet goes home from surgery.

 - Due to the already greatly reduced fees for this program, we are unable to apply any additional credits or promotions, such as the Share the Care credit, toward the cost of the spay & neuter packages.
 We will gladly place the credit on your account to be used toward any future medical services.

 - Ultimately, you need to be very comfortable leaving your pet in a hospital’s care for their first surgical procedure.
 We invite you to visit our hospital anytime for a tour and first impression.
 Do not hesitate to contact us with any questions or concerns you may have.

-The range of soft tissue surgery provided by our doctors includes elective surgeries such as spay, neuter, and declawing when necessary, as well as a broad range of non-elective procedures such as mass removal, exploratory surgery, wound repair, obtaining of tissue biopsies, and others.
+The range of soft tissue surgery provided by our veterinarians includes elective surgeries such as spay, neuter, and declawing when necessary, as well as a broad range of non-elective procedures such as mass removal, exploratory surgery, wound repair, obtaining of tissue biopsies, and others.

-Our doctors perform many common orthopedic surgeries, such as certain fracture repairs, cruciate ligament injury repair, correction of patellar luxation, bone biopsies, and others.
+Our vets perform many common orthopedic surgeries, such as certain fracture repairs, cruciate ligament injury repair, correction of patellar luxation, bone biopsies, and others.
 For complicated orthopedic problems we will always give you the option of consulting with a board-certified orthopedic specialist so you can be fully aware of all of the treatment options and chose the one that is best for you and your pet.